 Another major turn-off is the security of information

 At the moment, most of the data that’s available via wearables isn’t valuable enough for hackers to pursue.
 But as wearables and their capabilities continue to evolve, they are more prone to getting tracked by higher-priority targets.
-Of course, it serve a positive purpose to supply information, but as with all big data there’s also a chance it could be misused.
+Of course, it serves a positive purpose to supply information, but as with all big data, there’s also a chance it could be misused.

 Here are a few of the major risks:

 - Many wearables tend to have little to no security measures for keeping their data safe.
 The fact that much of the data is unencrypted and that most of these devices use Wi-Fi or Bluetooth connections to transmit data gives easy access to cybercriminals.